enabledhq/enabledhq.github.io/_posts/2016-07-05-platform-business-model.md

 - There is no suitable ready-made components on the market

 ### Using platform components available through open source:
-Arguably the fastest option among the three.
-It leverages what’s already out there works for platforms that focus on initial traction and speed rather than the uniqueness of the value proposition.
+Arguably the fastest option among the three as it leverages what’s already out there.
+It works for platforms that focus on initial traction and speed rather than the uniqueness of the value proposition.

 ### A mix of custom software and cloud/integrator services: